ryanburd/QC_Sim/README.md

 # Quantum Computer Simulator

 This repository is for a quantum computer simulator that can run basic quantum circuits.
+NOTE: This version is under maintenance to reformat the class structure such that the bits will be treated as class objects for storing the gates applied to each bit.

 ## Current status
 The user can: